lweitkamp/triton_exercises_old/README.md

-# triton_exercises
+# Triton Exercises
-A series of exercises to 'learn the basics of Triton.
+These exercises are meant to help you get started with Triton.
+See the [website](https://lweitkamp.github.io/triton_exercises/) for more information.